SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/read.md

 ===

-Now that table is an `sf` object, the data are easily displayed as a map.
+Now that the data frame is an `sf` object, the data are easily displayed as a map.

+Here, the points are colored by lead concentration (`ppm`).
+{:.notes}